The Hoplite Phalanx: A Catalyst for Change in Ancient Greece

 The Mechanics of the Hoplite Phalanx

 The phalanx formation typically arranged hoplites in ranks eight to twelve men deep, though deeper formations were used in major battles such as the Spartan left wing at Leuctra (371 BCE) where Epaminondas stacked ranks fifty deep.
 The men stood shoulder to shoulder, with each fighter's shield covering the left side of himself and the exposed right side of the man to his left.
 This overlapping shield wall created a near-impregnable front.
 Combat consisted of a terrifying shoving contest known as othismos (the push), in which both sides tried to drive the enemy back through sheer mass and momentum.
 Spears were used to stab over and under shields while the press of bodies decided the outcome.
+The psychological strain of pushing against a wall of shields, with little room for individual skill, made cohesion and trust paramount.

 Success in the phalanx required drilling in unison, maintaining formation over rough ground, and controlling the urge to break ranks.
 City-states developed rigorous training programs; the Spartans famously devoted their lives to military discipline from boyhood.
 But even in democratic Athens, citizen-soldiers underwent annual training under elected generals (strategoi).
 The phalanx was thus both a military system and a teacher of civic virtue.
 The decisive victories at Marathon (490 BCE) and Plataea (479 BCE) demonstrated the effectiveness of hoplite tactics against Persian more lightly-armed infantry and cavalry, cementing the phalanx as the dominant Greek mode of war.
+At Marathon, the Athenian phalanx charged at a run over a mile of open ground, striking the Persian flanks with devastating force (Livius).

 Socioeconomic Transformation Through Military Service